About Antlers for Dogs

 - Make sure your dog is gnawing on the antler rather than trying to break it or chew in half.
 If he/she is bearing down too hard on the antler, it is best to take it away (don't forget to give him a treat for giving it up), since chewing too hard could damage their teeth.

 - Do not allow your dog to chew more than an inch of the antler per day.

-- Take the the antler chew away from your dog once it gets worn down to a small size.
+- Take the antler chew away from your dog once it gets worn down to a small size.
 When antlers for dogs get to this point, they could become a choking hazard to your dog.

-- If your dog likes the antler so much that he guards it from you, you can teach him to drop the antler for a treat.
-Click here for an article on teaching your dog to "drop it".
-If your dogs fight over their antler chews, make sure to give the chews to them when the dogs are separated.
+- If your dog likes the antler so much that he guards it from you, you can teach them to drop the antler for a treat.
+If you have multiple dogs that tend to fight over their antlers, make sure to give the chews to them when the dogs are separated.

-- If your dog isn't interested in the chewing the antler, try rubbing it with sandpaper or a nail file.
-If your dog still isn't interested in the antler, you could try rubbing it with a small amount of peanut butter or soaking it overnight in water in the refrigerator.
+- If your pup isn't interested in deer antlers for dogs, try rubbing it with sandpaper or a nail file to smooth it down.
+If your dog still isn't interested in the antler, you could try rubbing it with a small amount of peanut butter or soaking it overnight in cold, refrigerated water to make it more appealing.